couchbase/fleece/Fleece.md

 ### Writing

 Fleece documents are created using an Encoder object that produces a data blob when it's done.
-Values are added one by one; the root encoder only allows adding a single value, which is usually a dictionary.
-Adding a collection produces a new nested encoder, into which you write the items of the collection.
+Values are added one by one.
+A collection is added by making a `begin` call, then adding the values, then calling `end`.
 (A dictionary encoder requires a key to be written before each value.)

+Behind the scenes, the data is written in bottom-up order: the values in a collection are written before the collection itself.
+The inline data in the collection is buffered while out-of-line values are written, then the collection object is written at the end.